On the Complexity of Random Satisfiability Problems with Planted Solutions: Definitions

 For a clause distribution $Q$, we define its {\em distribution complexity} $r(Q)$ as the smallest integer $r\ge 1$ for which there exists a set $S \subseteq [k]$ of size $r$ and

-$\hat{Q}(S)$ is the Fourier coefficient of the function $Q$ on the set $S$ (see Sec.~\ref{sec:plantstat-sdn} for a formal definition). \infull{ For a symmetric function the value of $\hat{Q}(S)$ depends only on $|S|$ and therefore we refer to the value of the coefficient for sets of size $\ell$ by $\hat{Q}(\ell)$.
-To see the difference between a hard and easy distribution $Q$, first consider planted uniform $k$-SAT: $Q(0)=0$, $Q(i) = 1/(2^k-1)$ for $i\ge 1$.
-The distribution complexity of $Q$ is $r=1$.
-Next, consider the noisy parity distribution with $Q(0)=Q(2) = \del/2^{k-1}$, $Q(1) = Q(3) = (2- \del)/2^{k-1}$, for $\del \ne 1$.
-In this case, we have $\hat{Q}(1) =0$ and $\hat{Q}(2) =0$.
-The distribution complexity of $Q$ is therefore $r=3$.
-We will see that such parity-type distributions are in fact the hardest for algorithms to detect. } \infull{
+$\hat{Q}(S)$ is the Fourier coefficient of the function $Q$ on the set $S$ (see Section~\ref{sec:plantstat-sdn} for a formal definition).
+For a symmetric function the value of $\hat{Q}(S)$ depends only on $|S|$ and therefore we refer to the value of the coefficient for sets of size $\ell$ by $\hat{Q}(\ell)$.